 In the first place, any issue that is related with a structural fault requires a professional inspection to be carried out so that an exact picture of the problem that will need to be dealt with can be constructed.
 In order to effectively deliver the necessary repair, this typically requires close collaboration between the contractor and a structural engineer.

 After determining what caused a problem in the first place, the next step is to brainstorm potential solutions.
-This must take into account a variety of factors, such as the usage of the building, the loads that are suggested, the materials that were used to construct the building, as well as the shape and feasibility of any rectification work.
+Considerations such as the building's intended function, the loads that are proposed, the materials used in construction, and the building's design and the practicality of any necessary repairs must all be factored in.
 In the end, a structural engineer is required to oversee the project, draught the specification, and collaborate with the contractor who was selected.

 When it comes to the many different kinds of structural repair, there are several different approaches that can be taken.
-For instance, cavity wall tie corrosion, which is a prevalent problem in cavity-walled houses, can be remedied using procedures that are both very straightforward and well-established.
+For instance, one common issue in cavity-walled homes is corrosion of the wall ties; this may be fixed by following processes that are both easy to understand and well-tested.
 It is possible to instal new ties made of stainless steel, which can be mechanically or adhesively fastened into place along the walls.
-When it is essential, the defective or corroded ties can be isolated or removed.
+When it is essential, the corroded or defective ties can be isolated or removed.
 However, in certain particular instances, they can even be left in place.

-There is a possibility of breaking as a result of movement in the ground that the walls and floors are supported by.
+There is a possibility of breaking as a result of movement in the ground that the floors and walls are supported by.
 The movement that occurs in the structure of a building is referred to as subsidence most of the time.
-But, once again, there are a variety of methods that may be used to repair the cracks and bulges that have appeared in the wall as a result of the shifting of the ground.
+But, once again, there are a variety of methods that may be used to repair the bulges and cracks that have appeared in the wall as a result of the shifting of the ground.

-Heaving or up-lift, induced by root growth, shifting water tables, drought, corrosion, decay, poor design or lack of maintenance, erosion, vibration, and even salt attack can all contribute to subsidence.
+Heaving or up-lift, induced by shifting water tables, vibration, root growth, drought, decay, corrosion, lack of maintenance, or poor design, erosion, and even salt attack can all contribute to subsidence.
 Subsidence can also be produced when trees remove water from the soil.

 When ground subsidence takes place, it is not uncommon to have issues with the foundation and wall movement.
-However, before dealing with the cracks and bulges generated by the ground movement, it is vital to thoroughly understand, and in most cases, stop the movement and stabilise the foundations.
+However, before dealing with the bulges and cracks generated by the ground movement, it is vital to thoroughly understand, and in most cases, stop the movement and stabilise the foundations.
 This should be done before attempting to repair the damage caused by the ground movement.

 Underpinning was the traditional method for accomplishing this, which was a time-consuming and expensive operation that required large-scale excavations to insert enormous volumes of fresh concrete below the existing foundations of the building.